avabellaw/bright-times/readme.md

 Creating a venue will automatically make you an owner of it.

-I tested that I could create a venue and then I created an event form it.
+I tested that I could create a venue and then I created an event from it.

 **9. As an owner, I want to edit and delete venues to keep them up-to-date** **10.
 As an owner, I want to view a list of venues to manage them**